 An Dict like LRU container.

 A fixed size dict like container which evicts Least Recently Used (LRU) items once size limit is exceeded.
 There are many python implementations available which does similar things.
-This is a fast and efficient C implementation which is not thread safe.
+This is a fast and efficient C implementation.
+LRU maximum capacity can be modified at run-time.
 If you are looking for pure python version, look else where.

 This can be used to build a LRU cache.
 Usage is almost like a dict.

 from lru import LRU l = LRU(5) # Create an LRU container that can hold 5 items for i in range(5): l[i] = str(i) print l.items() # Prints items in MRU order # Would print [(4, '4'), (3, '3'), (2, '2'), (1, '1'), (0, '0')] l = '5' # Inserting one more item should evict the old item print l.items() # Would print [(5, '5'), (4, '4'), (3, '3'), (2, '2'), (1, '1')] l # Accessing an item would make it MRU print l.items() # Would print [(3, '3'), (5, '5'), (4, '4'), (2, '2'), (1, '1')] # Now 3 is in front l.keys() # Can get keys alone in MRU order # Would print [3, 5, 4, 2, 1] del l # Delete an item print l.items() # Would print [(3, '3'), (5, '5'), (2, '2'), (1, '1')] print l.get_size() #Would print 5 l.set_size(3) print l.items() # Would print [(3, '3'), (5, '5'), (2, '2')] print l.get_size() # Would print 3 l.get_stats() # Would print (1, 0) l.clear() print l.items() #Would print

 When to use this